 Yeast strains and Culturing

-Strains with heterozygous Met 15 +/- were grown overnight at 30°C in 5 mlsmlsls of YPD using autoclaved glass tubes.
-Strains used with heterozygous Met15+/- were described previously Table 2 (Qin et al. 2008)..
-Following incubation, a spectrophotometerspectrophotometerspectraphotometera was used to determine saturation of yeast in the glass tubes at an optical densitydensitydensity of 600 (OD600OD600).
-The yeast culture was restaged to0.6 at OD600 in fresh YPD in new autoclaved glass tubes with a final volume of 4 to 6 mls.
-ThisThisTheerestaged culture was grown in a 30 °C shaker for an additional two hours, during which the optical density should have reachedreachedranged between 0.8 and 0.9.
-Cells were harvested, transferred to 1.5 mlmll eppendorf tubes, and centrifuged at maximum speed.
+Strains with heterozygous Met 15 +/- were grown overnight at 30°C in 5 mL of YPD using autoclaved glass tubes.
+Strains used with heterozygous Met15+/- were described previously (Qin et al. 2008).
+Following incubation, a spectrophotometer was used to determine saturation of yeast in the glass tubes at an absorbance of 600 nm (A600).
+The yeast culture was diluted to A600 0.6 in fresh YPD in new autoclaved glass tubes with a final volume of 4 to 6 mL.
+This diluted culture was grown in a 30 °C shaker for an additional two hours, during which generally the absorbance reaches between 0.8 and 0.9.
+Cells were then harvested, transferred to 1.5 mL eppendorf tubes, and centrifuged at maximum speed for 5 minutes.
 Following YPD decantation, cells were washed in an equal volume of double distilled water, vortexed, and centrifuged.
 Cells were washed two additional times.
-The eppendorf tubes were immersed into a waterbathsonicator and sonicated for 4 minutes using one power setting
+Cells were sonicated for 4 minutes.
+As control, some yeast sample were also sonicated using a point-sonicator.

 H2O2 Treatment

 The protocol used models the H2O2 sensitivity test used in (Yu et al. 2012).
-Ten concentrations, includingincludingincluding 0.3%, 0.2%, 0.15%, 0.1%, 0,075%, 0.05%, 0.025%, 0.01%, and 0.005%, and 0% of 2X H2O2 stock solutions were made.
-For each dilution, a 1.5 ml eppendorf tube was acquired and filled withwithwith 4 µl of a 10X dilution of yeast cells, 16 µl of ddH2O, and 20 µl of the appropriate hydrogen peroxide dilution.
-All treatment was done under sterile conditions with use ofofof a Bunsen burner.
-Each eppendorf tube was asvortexed and wrapped in parafilm.
-The tubes were incubated in a shaker for 3 hours at 30 °C. The reaction was terminated by adding 960 µl of water (50X dilutionand chilled on ice.
+Stock solutions of 2X H2O2 containing 0.3%, 0.2%, 0.15%, 0.1%, 0,075%, 0.05%, 0.025%, 0.01%, and 0.005%, and 0% H2O2 were prepared.
+For each dilution, reaction was carried out in a 1.5 ml eppendorf tube in which 4 µl of a 10X dilution of yeast cells, 16 µl of ddH2O, and 20 µl of the appropriate hydrogen peroxide dilution were added.
+The experiment was conducted under sterile conditions near a Bunsen burner.
+The eppendorf tubes were vortexed and wrapped in parafilm.
+The tubes were incubated in a shaker for 3 hours at 30 °C. The reaction was terminated by adding 960 µl of water (final dilution 50X) and chilled on ice.
 Eppendorf tubes were sonicated in a water bath for 2 minutes.
-250 µl of each concentration werewerewere spread onto large MLA plates using sterile glass beads.
+250 µl of each reaction mix was spread onto large MLA plates using sterile glass beads.
 If small plates are used, 150 µl of each sample of treated cells should be added to each plate.
 Plates were spread in triplicates for each H2O2 concentration.
-Plates were placed in a 30 °C incubator for overnight or two additional days depending on observed growth.
+Plates were placed in a 30 °C incubator overnight or for two additional days depending on observed growth.

 Counting Colonies

 Images of each MLA plate were taken using a ColonyDoc-It Imaging Station.
-Colonies were assessed for any notable characteristics and counted by color-section patterns using a Bantex Colony Counter.
+Colonies were assessed for any notable characteristics and counted by color-sectoring patterns using a Bantex Colony Counter.
 The number of fully black, fully white, half black, quarter black, three-quarter black, quarter-quarter black, and others were documented.
-Color-sectionsectionion patterns that were less than one-eighth were ignored.
+Color-sector patterns that were less than one-eighth were ignored.

 Data Analysis

 As colonies were counted, all results were documented on formatted charts.
-Original data was then transferred to an excel document and requiredthe strainrequiredthe , the absorption value at OD600,the dilution, date, H2O2 treatment (%), number of white colonies, number of black colonies, number of half black colonies, number of quarter black colonies, number of three-quarter black colonies, number of quarter-quarter black colonies, the number of other color-sectionsectionion patterned colonies, and any additional observations.
+Original data were then recorded in excel document with the information on strains, absorption values at A600, dilution, date, H2O2 percentage, number of white colonies, number of black colonies, number of half black colonies, number of quarter black colonies, number of three-quarter black colonies, number of quarter-quarter black colonies, the number of other color-sector patterned colonies, and any additional observations.
 The R statistical environment was used for data analysis.

 Results

-The interconnection between oxidative stress, genomic instability, mitotic asymmetry, and chronological lifespan in Saccharomyces cerevisiae was addressed using exogenous H2O2 to induce an oxidative stress response.
+The interconnection between oxidative stress, genomic instability, mitotic asymmetry, and chronological life span in Saccharomyces cerevisiae was addressed using exogenous H2O2 to induce an oxidative stress response.
 LOH assays on lead-containing plates were used to detect and quantify LOH during a yeast CLS.
 The primary objective of the study was to compare the H2O2 dose-response curves of LOH and viability with the viability change in normal aging.